Ixtalo/SmlMqttProcessor/README.md

 ## Motivation

-I wanted to have the current power consumption of the last minute as MQTT messages.
+I want to monitor the live/current power consumption, and I want the values as MQTT messages.

-So:
-- Need to know the current power consumption, e.g., to detect peaks, evaluate power production by photovoltaic system, save electricity, etc.
+- Know the current power consumption, e.g., to detect peaks, evaluate power production by photovoltaic system, save electricity, etc.
-- The power grid operator installed a power smater meter which has an reading interface.
-The data is sent out via optical interface *every second*, encoded as SML messages.
+- The power grid operator installed a power smart meter which has an optical interface.
+This interface tells about the actual/current power consumption, encoded as SML messages.
-- Data for each second is to much (and can have high variance), so aggregate the data for a time window (e.g., 1 minute) to produce mean, median, min/max, etc.
+- Aggregate the every-minute data for a time window (e.g., 1 minute) to produce mean, median, min/max, etc.
-- Send that aggregated data as MQTT messages.
+- Periodically (e.g., 1 minute) publish that aggregated data as MQTT messages.

 ## Requirements
+*
 * Python 3.5+
     * Python version or code level must be compatible to the Python version on the target system, e.g., Python 3.5 for Raspbian Jessie (05/2020).
-* python3-pip
+* Python pipenv
-  * For reference on actually used Python modules and versions see [requirements.freeze](./requirements.freeze).
 * wget
 * [volkszaehler/libsml](https://github.com/volkszaehler/libsml), version [6609c8117ba](https://github.com/volkszaehler/libsml/tree/6609c8117ba2c987aea386a7fffb9b4746636be6)